-Wiffen narrowly misses out on medal in 400m final
+McClements wins NI's first swimming medal

 Northern Ireland's multiple Paralympic gold medallist Bethany Firth was also in action on the opening day of competition at the Sandwell Aquatic Centre.

-Firth finished sixth in heat three of the women's 200m freestyle in 2:08.34, but her best chance of success will come in the Paralympic version of the same event later at the Birmingham Games.
+Firth finished sixth in heat three of the women's 200m freestyle in 2:08.34, but her best chance of success will come in the Para-swimming version of the same event later at the Birmingham Games.